localstack-samples/samples-chaos-engineering/extension-outages/README.md

 verifying the reliability of infrastructure as code (IaC) and automated provisioning processes.

 > [!WARNING]
 > Outages Extension is deprecated and no longer supported.
-Please migrate to the Chaos Plugin.
+Please migrate to the Chaos API.

 ## Getting started